citation-style-language/documentation/variants/citeproc-js-csl.rst

 an unaffiliated author is included in a list of names that includes one or more institutions, the name of the unaffiliated author(s) should come *after* that of the last institution in the list.

+Subunits of an organizational name should be separated with a field separator character ``|``.

 ^^^^^^^^^^^^^^^^^^